RoastedGoat/RoastedGoat/README.md

 # Hello!

-I am a developer that uses/
+I am a developer that uses

-  Python/
+  Python

-  HTML/
+  HTML

   CSS/